Supreme Court of the United States: Nomination, confirmation, and appointment

 Article II, Section 2, Clause 2 of the United States Constitution, known as the Appointments Clause, empowers the president to nominate and, with the confirmation (advice and consent) of the United States Senate, to appoint public officials, including justices of the Supreme Court.
 This clause is one example of the system of checks and balances inherent in the Constitution.
 The president has the plenary power to nominate, while the Senate possesses the plenary power to reject or confirm the nominee.
-The Constitution sets no qualifications for service as a justice, thus a president may nominate anyone to serve, and the Senate may not set any qualifications or otherwise limit who the president can choose.
+The Constitution sets no qualifications for service as a justice, such as age, citizenship, residence or prior judicial experience, thus a president may nominate anyone to serve, and the Senate may not set any qualifications or otherwise limit who the president can choose.
+Nonetheless, the Senate may deny confirmation to a candidate that it deems unqualified or unsuitable for the appointment.

 In modern times, the confirmation process has attracted considerable attention from the press and advocacy groups, which lobby senators to confirm or to reject a nominee depending on whether their track record aligns with the group's views.
 The Senate Judiciary Committee conducts hearings and votes on whether the nomination should go to the full Senate with a positive, negative or neutral report.
 The committee's practice of personally interviewing nominees is relatively recent.
 The first nominee to appear before the committee was Harlan Fiske Stone in 1925, who sought to quell concerns about his links to Wall Street, and the modern practice of questioning began with John Marshall Harlan II in 1955.
 Once the committee reports out the nomination, the full Senate considers it.
 Rejections are relatively uncommon; the Senate has explicitly rejected twelve Supreme Court nominees, most recently Robert Bork, nominated by President Ronald Reagan in 1987.

 Although Senate rules do not necessarily allow a negative or tied vote in committee to block a nomination, prior to 2017 a nomination could be blocked by filibuster once debate had begun in the full Senate.
 President Lyndon B. Johnson's nomination of sitting associate justice Abe Fortas to succeed Earl Warren as Chief Justice in 1968 was the first successful filibuster of a Supreme Court nominee.
 It included both Republican and Democratic senators concerned with Fortas's ethics.
 President Donald Trump's nomination of Neil Gorsuch to the seat left vacant by Antonin Scalia's death was the second.
 Unlike the Fortas filibuster, only Democratic senators voted against cloture on the Gorsuch nomination, citing his perceived conservative judicial philosophy, and the Republican majority's prior refusal to take up President Barack Obama's nomination of Merrick Garland to fill the vacancy.
 This led the Republican majority to change the rules and eliminate the filibuster for Supreme Court nominations.